 - Many transfer institutions require a Diversity and/or a Multicultural course as a graduation requirement.
 Courses that fulfill this requirement at ECC include Humanities, Fine Arts, Behavioral Science, and Social Science options.
-See your academic advisor or view Associate in Arts, Associate in Science, or Associate in Engineering Science details in the ECC catalog to view options.
+See your academic advisor or view the details of Associate in Arts, Associate in Science, or Associate in Engineering Science in the ECC catalog to view options.

 - The Associate in Science and Associate in Engineering Science degrees do not include the entire IAI General Education Common Core (GECC) package.
 The AS & AES degrees allow more math and science courses to be completed before transferring and better align with transfer institution 4-year plans.

 - This plan is a sample pathway; the only way to secure an accurate education plan for the school of your preference is to meet with an academic advisor in B120.

 Successful Pathway Steps

 Transfer students wanting a B.S., M.S., and/or Ph.D./M.D. would likely pursue the Associate in Science at ECC, discuss with your academic advisor.